oVirt/ovirt-site/source/feature/moveascopyanddelete.html.md

 ### Summary

 A move operation is basically a copy to the destination domain, followed by a deletion from the source domain.
 Currently when moving a disk in ovirt, the called vdsm verb is moveImage - which performs the entire operation (copy + delete) The fact that one verb is called for executing both of the operations causes to few issues that would be resolved by this change - 1.
-When moving an image and attempting to delete with wipe - the operation won't wait for the deletion to complete, as it might take a long time although the image in the target domain is already "ready" for use (as the copy operation has been completed).
+Increase availabillity - When moving an image and attempting to delete with wipe - the operation won't wait for the deletion to complete, as it might take a long time although the image in the target domain is already "ready" for use (as the copy operation has been completed).
 2. In case of an error, the engine will be able to tell on which part of the "move" operation an error has occured and react accordingly.
 3. Moving towards lowering the SPM involvement in the copy/move process.
 4. Move operation on vdsm should be deprecated.

-Known issues and reasoning:

-*   The whole operation might be slower for moving image groups without wipe

-as the delete part is quick (and now we will have two vdsm calls rather then one) - this issue is known and accepted as part of this RFE.

 ### Owner